szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 end
 ```

 In the equation, *T* represents the average daily temperature value necessary to calculate the GDD.
 Likewise, the variable in our system will represent a series of daily average temperatures.
-The series of temperature values will be driven from an external data source, and because this represents a task unrelated to calculating the GDD, we will create a separate system later on for data extraction.
+The series of temperature values will be driven from an external data source, and because this represents a separate task, we will create a separate system later on for data extraction.
 For the `GrowingDegreeDay` system, we will declare `T` as a `hold` variable, which represents a placeholder that will be replaced by a `T` from another system.

 ```
 @system GrowingDegreeDay begin
-    T : temperature ~ hold
+    T ~ hold
-    Tb: base_temperature ~ preserve(parameter, u"°C")
+    Tb ~ preserve(parameter, u"°C")
-    To: optimal_temperature ~ preserve(parameter, u"°C")
+    To ~ preserve(parameter, u"°C")
 end
 ```